 In this type of market, buyers are typically price takers, meaning they will purchase from the seller offering the lowest price.
 Therefore, sellers must focus on cost-cutting measures to provide the lowest price possible while maintaining profitability to compete in a homogenous market.

 For example, imagine a farmer who grows corn in the Midwest.
 The farmer’s corn is essentially the same as those produced by other farmers in the region, so the farmer cannot differentiate their product based on quality or features.
 Instead, the farmer must focus on cost-cutting measures, such as using efficient farming techniques and negotiating lower prices for inputs such as fertilizer and seed.
-This will allow the farmer to offer their corn at a lower price than their competitors, making them more attractive to buyers in the homogenous market.
+This will allow the farmer to offer their corn at a lower cost than their competitors, making them more attractive to buyers in the homogenous market.

 A homogenous market is characterized by little differentiation between the products or services.
 Buyers are price takers, and sellers compete on cost-cutting measures to provide the lowest price possible.